CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 In November 2021, Reagan Ward, Data Analyst Statistician from the Data Pipeline Team, presented an overview of the Graduation Guidelines Data Collection for 2021-22, including the template and the file layout, business rules and fixing errors, and she answered questions from the audience.

-Full implementation of the Graduation Guidelines Menu of Options goes into effect for students graduating in the 21-22 school year and beyond.
+Full implementation of the Graduation Guidelines Menu of Options went into effect for students graduating in the 21-22 school year and beyond.

 - This includes: 5th, 6th, and 7th year seniors from the Anticipated Year of Graduation (AYG) 2021; and